Robert West (American football): Early years

-West attended Lincoln High School, before moving on to San Diego State University, where he played under head coach Don Coryell and was a three-year starter at wide receiver.
+West attended Lincoln High School.
+He accepted a football scholarship from San Diego State University, where he played under head coach Don Coryell and was a three-year starter at wide receiver.

-In 1971, he set a school record for the longest pass play when he caught a 92-yard pass from quarterback Brian Sipe, while playing against Fresno State University.
+As a senior in 1971, he tallied 11 receptions for 265 yards (24.1-yard avg.) and 2 touchdowns.
+He set a school record for the longest pass play when he caught a 92-yard pass from quarterback Brian Sipe, while playing against Fresno State University.

 Professional career

 Dallas Cowboys

-West was selected by the Dallas Cowboys in the fourth round (90th overall) of the 1972 NFL Draft.
+West was selected by the Dallas Cowboys in the fourth round (90th overall) of the 1972 NFL draft.
 He was released on September 11.

 Kansas City Chiefs

 On September 13, 1972, he was claimed off waivers by the Kansas City Chiefs.
 As a rookie, he appeared in 11 games (5 starts), registering 9 receptions for 165 yards and 2 touchdowns.
 The next year, he appeared in 8 games as a backup.
 On September 8, 1974, he was traded to the San Francisco 49ers in exchange for a sixth round draft choice (#139-Dave Wasick).